datafilter/xyz/blog/25/commit-messages.md

    * related tickets are closed automatically

-## Git Karma
+## Commit message conventions

 Sometimes, you'll come across commit messages that start with "Add" "Bump" "Test" or "Chore"

-Recently I've come across a commit style that defines specific prefixes, called [Git Karma Style](https://karma-runner.github.io/6.4/dev/git-commit-msg.html) which might have started [as this gist](https://gist.github.com/fil-lewis-barclay/746e7563808d38400b89).
+Recently I was introduced to [Karma's commit message conventions](https://karma-runner.github.io/6.4/dev/git-commit-msg.html), which might have started [as this gist](https://gist.github.com/fil-lewis-barclay/746e7563808d38400b89).

 They structure commit messages in the format: